nchain-innovation/utxo-as-a-service/docs/Project.md

 ## TODO

+* If searching tx fails check the collections

 * Speed up mysql database, see what can be done in config
 * Add configuration item to enble/disable blockfiles